w3c/w3c-website-redesign-documentation/_docs/2020-07-24-w3c-cms-selection-process-update.md

 If you look at the candidates descriptions above and the [full test notes below](#heading-test-results-and-notes), you can see Statamic solves most of the requirements for this project.
 On that of tap, we found it very comfortable to use - both for users and developers.

 Unfortunately, it does not meet the accessibility requirements.
-Carlos, our accessibility lead, did a light-touch accessibility audit
+Carlos, our accessibility lead, did a light-touch accessibility audit of it.

 ## Test results and notes